 In 1971, Overton James became the first elected governor of the Chickasaw Nation since Oklahoma statehood in 1907.
-This was a crucial time period for the Chickasaw people, and his leadership was vital to the political and cultural revival that continues to transform the Chickasaw Nation today.
-When James became governor, he was the tribe's only employee, and the tribe did not have any of the programs or services that are offered to their citizens today.
+This was a crucial time period for the Chickasaw people, and his leadership was vital to the political and cultural resurgence that continues to transform the Chickasaw Nation today.
+When James became governor, he was the tribe's only employee, and the tribe did not have any of the programs or services that is offered to their citizens today.
 But that was all about to change.

-Governor James and other leaders of the Five Civilized Tribes lobbied the Indian Health Service (IHS) and Speaker of the U.S. House of Representatives Carl Albert for better health care, and in 1968, IHS opened a clinic in Tishomingo, Oklahoma.
-It was the first health care facility of any kind in the Chickasaw Nation.
-In 1972, he played an important part in the purchase of what was then known as the Artesian Hotel.
-It was renamed the Chickasaw Motor Inn, and it was the first tribal business owned and operated by the tribe.
+Governor James lobbied the Indian Health Service (IHS) and Speaker of the U.S. House of Representatives Carl Albert for better health care, and in 1968, IHS opened a clinic in Tishomingo, Oklahoma, the first health care facility of any kind in the Chickasaw Nation.
+In 1972, he was instrumental in the purchase of what was then known as the Artesian Hotel.
+Renamed the Chickasaw Motor Inn, it was the first tribal business owned and operated by the tribe.
 With appropriate renovations and a new business plan, the Motor Inn quickly became a profit-making venture for the Chickasaw Nation, earning approximately \$100,000 for the tribe in its first year of operation.
-In the course of his tenure as elected governor, the number of tribal employees grew from about 30 to nearly

-200, and tribal revenues increased from \$750,000 in 1963 to approximately \$11 million in 1987.
+In the course of his tenure as elected governor, the number of tribal employees grew from about 30 to nearly 200, and tribal revenues increased from \$750,000 in 1963 to approximately \$11 million in 1987.